The 12 best free job posting sites for employers

 Are free job posting sites worth it?

-For most roles, yes.
-A free post on Indeed, LinkedIn, or your own careers page can fill a role without spending anything, especially if it isn’t urgent.
-The main limit is that free tiers cap visibility, and big boards can send a lot of low-fit applicants, so the posting is the easy part.
-As long as you have a way to screen who applies, free boards are well worth using.
+For most roles, yes, even with free tiers getting smaller.
+A free post on Indeed, LinkedIn, or your own careers page can still fill a role without spending anything, especially if it isn’t urgent.
+The main limit is that free tiers cap visibility, and big boards can send a lot of low-fit candidates, so the posting is the easy part.
+As long as you have a way to screen who applies, free boards are worth using.